toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 ## Cyber Cartel

 Cyber Cartel was a challenge that involved draining a treasury contract with a flawed multisig implementation.
 The win condition was to drain the ETH from the treasury, which is possible when the protected `doom()` function is called.
-The multisig is setup as follows:
+The multisig was setup as follows:

 - There are 3 signers, called guardians
 - Submitting and executing a proposal is permissionless, provided there are enough signatures
 - The number of signatures required to submit and execute a proposal is decreased by 1 if a guardian submits a proposal

-Part of what makes the multisig implementation faulty is due to the following:
+Part of what made the multisig implementation faulty was the following:

 - 2 of the 3 guardians are set to the same address `0xA66b...c30D`, while the 3rd is set to us, the player
 - Signature validation is implemented to check that incoming signatures are unique, not signers
-- Signatures are malleable, meaning that signatures were not unique for a given message
+- Signatures were malleable, meaning that signatures were not unique for a given message

 The last point is the most important one, since it means for a single valid signature we can generate a different valid signature for the same message hash.
+In the usual case, signatures are unique for a message hash, but if it's malleable a second, different, signature will still be valid.
 This is due to the symmetry over the x-axis of elliptic curves.
 A more comprehensive explanation can be found [here](https://medium.com/draftkings-engineering/signature-malleability-7a804429b14a).

-Between the above points, we could drain the treasury as follows:
+With all the above in mind, our exploit is as follows:

-1. Create a proposal that targets the protected `gistCartelDismiss()` function to disable the multisig access control:
+1. Create a proposal that targets the protected [`gistCartelDismiss()`](https://github.com/fuzzland/blazctf-2024/blob/main/cyber-cartel/challenge/project/src/CyberCartel.sol#L111-L113) function to disable the multisig access control:

 ```javascript
 Proposal memory prop;